farcasterxyz/contracts/docs/docs.md

 The fid state transitions when users take specific actions:

-- `register` - claiming a new fid
+- `register` - register a new fid from any address
+- `trusted register` - register a new fid from the trusted sender
+- `disable trusted register` - allow registration from any sender
-- `transfer` - moving an fid to a new custody address
+- `transfer` - move an fid to a new custody address
-- `request recovery` - requesting a recovery of the fid
+- `request recovery` - request a recovery of the fid
-- `cancel recovery` - canceling a recovery that is in progress
+- `cancel recovery` - cancel a recovery that is in progress
-- `complete recovery` - completing a recovery that has passed the escrow period
+- `complete recovery` - complete a recovery that has passed the escrow period

 The fid state can automatically transition when certain periods of time pass: